Peterborough: Affiliations

 Bourges and Forlì are also twinned with each other.
 The city also has more informal friendship links with Foggia, Italy; Kwe Kwe, Zimbabwe; Pécs, Hungary; and all Peterboroughs around the world.
 The county of Cambridgeshire has been twinned with Kreis Viersen, Germany since 1983.

+Paleontology

+Fossils of a hybodontiform fish Planohybodus were found in the Callovian (Middle Jurassic) deposits near Peterborough.
+The type species Planohybodus peterboroughensis was named after Peterborough in 2008.

 Freedom of the City

-The following People, Military Units and Organisations and Groups have received the Freedom of the City of Peterborough.
+The following people, military units and organisations and groups have received the Freedom of the City of Peterborough.